ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **A.1** *Moved to (#appendix_extensions_optional) as A2.2*

-**A1.1** An extension that allows a DNS operator to update the DNSSEC key material for a domain object.
-This extension MAY be used by the DNS operator to update the DNSSEC key material for a domain object, without the need for the registrar to be involved in this process.
+**A1.1** An extension that allows a DNS Operator to update the DNSSEC key material for a domain object.
+This extension MAY be used by the DNS Operator to update the DNSSEC key material for a domain object, without the need for the registrar to be involved in this process.

 **A1.2** An extension for the clients to update their EPP compatible (client_id/password) authentication credential.